cx-language/cx/docs/language-overview.md

 }
 ```

-Beyond that, the standard library covers file system access and process control, offers
+Beyond that, the standard library covers file system access and process control, and its
-both a Unicode-correct string type and a raw byte string type, and its algorithms take
-range objects instead of iterator pairs for ease of use.
+algorithms take range objects instead of iterator pairs for ease of use.

 ## Improved syntax